-Satellite and reanalysis estimates, as well as in-situ measurements are collocated within a one-day temporal radius (considering the central day for the satellite weekly products).
+Satellite, reanalysis estimates and, in-situ measurements are collocated within a oneday temporal radius (considering the central day for the satellite weekly products).
 All in-situ measurements present in a satellite/reanalysis pixel are averaged to correspond to one satellite (or reanalysis) estimate, which results in a non-regular temporal time step for time series, depending on the saildrone trajectory and product grid.
 After collocation, in-situ, reanalysis and satellite time series are linearly interpolated onto a regular temporal grid with a one-hour time step to investigate the consistency between the different sources of observations.

 ii.
-Ekman transport
+Ekman transport and depth

 Sea surface density is derived from satellite SSS and SST.
-Using wind and air density from ERA5, wind stress ( $\tau$ ) is estimated as:
+Using wind and air density from ERA5 (or wind from saildrones and air density from ERA5), wind stress (τ) is estimated as: